 Crosses of Love – A Dutch tradition where church members decorate handmade wooden crosses which are delivered on Palm Sunday to various individuals and families both within and outside the congregation.

 Day Center for the Homeless – Four times every year, we prepare and serve dinner at the Day Center for the Homeless.
-In addition, we fill Housewarming Boxes for Day Center clients placed into permanent housing.

 Happy Children’s Home – A Christian orphanage in China built and sponsored by the Tulsa District UMC.
 New Haven raises money for the orphanage through various fundraising efforts.